treblacy/cabalgc/README.md

 This program can list library package IDs in the cabal store and remove some of them.

-The current version makes a Linux assumption: the cabal store is at
-$HOME/.cabal/store.

 Here is the --help message:

 ```